Pete Davidson Denies He Previously Dated Olivia O’Brien - E! Online

 In a June 29 podcast episode, Olivia said that she and Pete dated nearly two years ago—and that he allegedly broke things off with her over text to start seeing Bridgerton actress Phoebe Dynevor.

 However, a rep for Pete tells E!
-News, "there is no truth to this," adding that the pair "were friends and hung out one time."
+News, "there is no truth to this," adding that the pair "were friends and hung [out] a few times."

 During the BFFs with Dave Portnoy, Josh Richards, and Brianna Chickenfry podcast, Dave Portnoy asked Olivia "what was going on" between her and Pete.
 And after she looked surprised by his question, Dave read an anonymous and unverified tip that was sent to DeuxMoi (a celebrity gossip site).

-Note: This story was updated on June 30, 2022, at 5:40 p.m.
-PT with an updated statement from Pete Davidson's rep.